-For each indicator, select a performance level (Unsatisfactory, Basic, Proficient or Distinguish) that best reflects the principal's specific practice and behaviors based on evidence collected during principal observation.
+For each indicator, select a performance level (Unsatisfactory, Basic, Proficient or Distinguish) that best reflects the principal's or assistant principal's specific practice and behaviors based on evidence collected during principal's or assistant principal's instructional feedback observation.
 Use the cumulative rubric provided and document evidence.